 For the duration of the year 2021, I was part of a competitive InfoSec networking and cybersecurity training grant cohort with the Center for Cyber Security Awareness and Cyber Defense at Marquette University as the only accepted member who was not a graduate student in the Computer Science Department.

-I have multi-year experience with Unix-like operating systems, including FreeBSD, OpenBSD, and GNU/Linux, as well as some shell scripting.
-I also have strong familiarity with Zotero, LibreOffice, and other office software; spectrwm, i3wm, Openbox, and other window managers; XFCE, LXQt, and other desktop environments; and a range of other open source tools.
+I have multi-year experience with Unix-like operating systems, including FreeBSD, OpenBSD, and GNU/Linux (especially Debian and Manjaro), as well as some shell scripting.
+I also have strong familiarity with Zotero, LibreOffice, and other office software; spectrwm, i3wm, Openbox, and other window managers; XFCE, LXQt, and other desktop environments; and a range of other open source tools for desktop work.

 In each of 10 summers, I lead and co-taught Build Your Own Computer Camp for middle school students at my alma mater, Marshall School in Duluth, Minnesota.

 Updated on November 7, 2023.